theringsofsaturn/data-structures-and-algorithms/Data-Structures/Stacks&Queues/StacksVSQueues.md

 # Queues

-Lets had we have a queue.
+Lets say we have a queue.
 We create a waitlist app.

 The first person that shows up is Emilian.
 Then John shows up.
 Then David.
 Then Anna.